 Novel Coronavirus (COVID-19)

-Here at QLD Allergy we take patient health and safety very seriously we ask that if you have travelled overseas in the past 14 days, have fever, runny nose or cough or if you have had contact with a known patient with COVID-19 in the last week we ask you contact us to reschedule your appointment.
-If you deem that at this time your appointment is non essential please considering putting your appointment off.
-We are following all the Government directives to ensure our wait room doesnt get too crowded.
+Here at QLD Allergy we take patient health and safety very seriously we ask that if you have a fever, runny nose or cough or if you have had contact with a known patient with COVID-19 in the last week we ask you contact us to reschedule your appointment.
+We are following all the Government directives to ensure our wait room doesn't get too crowded.
 Please ask extra family members to also remain at home if they are not essential to the consultation.
 For a child's appointment please only one adult attend and for an adult appointment please come on your own or leave other family members in the car to wait.
 Please call to discuss if you have any concerns.
 Thank you for your cooperation.

 Please see below some helpful information: